-Unless you bring your own, you will have a yellow,-blue-pink-orange, bath-tub shaped plastic sled tied to the back of your harness with long shoelaces.
-If you were 6 years old and on a small slope, it could be fun.
+Unless you bring your own, you will have a yellow-blue-pink-orange, bath-tub shaped plastic sled tied to the back of your harness with long shoelaces.
+If you were 6 years old and on a good snow-slope, it could be fun.
 On Denali you will soon learn it has a mind of its own, sliding off in directions it shouldn’t logically go, tipping over, getting stuck and then breaking loose and attacking you when least expected.

 The abage ‘oh, it’s easy to carry more weight,’ may be true, but as the trundle up the glacier it may well also be muttered frequently under your breath.

 Pack your sled as if you had to carry it all on your back, then put it all in the sled, heavy items right at the bottom, gas at the other end from the food, tent and warm clothes on top.
 And the lighter you can make it, the better it will behave.

 On Denali, you can go early season (May) and avoid some crevasses, which must be some of the biggest holes in the world.
 Or you can brave them and go when a bit warmer, but the odds go up you will fall into one of those holes.
 And as much as it is cold on Everest, oxygen and down suits help, which aren’t in use on Denali (at least not yet).
 So you will have to be prepared for temperatures that feel even colder and are more dangerous for your extremities.